CorbanR/CorbanR.github.io/_posts/2019-10-13-speeding-up-neovim-rbenv.md

 tags: [neovim, vim, rbenv, ruby]
 subtitle: Speeding up neovim
 ---
-I've been using [neovim](https://neovim.io/) for the last couple years, and so far LOVE it.
-I did however initially have an issue when opening ruby files.
-Opening ruby files would LITERALLY take `neovim` a few seconds to start up.
+I've been using [neovim](https://neovim.io/) for the last couple of years, and so far LOVE it.
+I did, however, initially, have an issue when opening ruby files.
+Opening ruby files would quite literally take `neovim` a few seconds to start up.

 ```
 nvim --startuptime neobaseline.log somefile.rb
 1426.382  1296.813  1296.813: sourcing /../ftplugin/ruby.vim
 5149.924  000.013: --- NVIM STARTED ---
 ```
-I did some additional profiling with `vim`, and was getting similar results(albeit `vim` was a bit faster loading ruby files).
+I did some additional profiling with `vim` and was getting similar results(albeit `vim` was a bit faster at loading ruby files).
 Seeing slowness with vim confirmed that it wasn't just an issue specifically with `neovim`.
 After doing some additional profiling and researching online, I was able to get both `neovim` and `vim` to load significantly faster!